solrevdev/solrevdev.github.io/_posts/2016-08-02-rdp-grace-period.md

 It was not a server in my room but a proper rack mounted headless server.

-Diagnosing what was wrong took ages but it turns out tbe fix was to delete a registry key and rebooting the server.
+Diagnosing what was wrong took ages but it turns out the fix was to delete a registry key and rebooting the server.

 Being a good devops guy I scheduled a task to delete that key again and reboot the server so this would not happen again.